The ultimate 6-month-old baby sleep schedule (backed by a sleep expert)

 by Jo Smith |

-Your baby has reached the 6-month milestone and their developing brains are learning more skills than ever.
-From experiencing solid foods for the very first time to showing signs of starting to crawl this is a busy month for your baby.
+Your baby has reached the 6-month milestone, and their developing brains are learning more skills than ever.
+From experiencing solid foods for the first time to showing signs of starting to crawl, this is a busy month for your baby.
 But what does all this development mean for their sleep?
-Well, you might find that eating solids means your baby wakes less in the night, if they have been waking due to hunger.
-However, this isn't alway the case, plus many babies won't actually start eating any real decent amount of solids until they are a bit older.
+You might find that eating solids means your baby wakes less in the night, if they have been waking due to hunger.
+However, this isn't always the case, plus many babies won't start eating any decent amount of solids until they are a bit older.

-You might find that the world now seems such an interesting place that they start to resist to naps or bedtime.
-On the other hand when they start trying to crawl, they may be so physically worn out that they sleep for longer periods without waking up.
+You might find that the world now seems so interesting that they start to resist naps or bedtime.
+On the other hand, when they start trying to crawl, they may be so physically worn out that they sleep for longer periods without waking up.

-The key to encouraging positive sleep patterns is to be consistent with a good routine, and to be aware of how much sleep your baby actually needs in a day.
+The key to encouraging positive sleep patterns is to be consistent with a good routine and aware of how much sleep your baby needs in a day.

-I'm Jo Smith, a trained baby sleep specialist, mother of three and founder of Jo So Sleepy, and I've developed an easy to follow sleep schedule for 6-month-old babies.
-You may want to tweak the timings to better suit you but this plan gives you a clear idea of exactly how many naps your baby should have, how long the naps should be and how long they should be awake in between naps.
+I'm Jo Smith, a trained baby sleep specialist, mother of three, and founder of Jo So Sleepy.
+I've developed an easy-to-follow 6-month-old baby sleep schedule.
+You may want to tweak the timings to better suit you, but this plan gives you a clear idea of exactly how many naps your baby should have, how long the naps should be, and how long they should be awake in between naps.

 6-month-old baby sleep schedule